 I see another disturbing trend at the moment.
 Children being diagnosed with DID and given the option to integrate or not.
 A child naturally integrates during childhood.
 That get’s interrupted by trauma.
 There is no reason a child, taken out of a traumatic situation, shouldn’t aim for integration.
 DID in adults has a 70% chance for repeated suicide attempts if we believe the DSM5.
 There is no choosing to stay plural or not if you are a child.
 I think many good meaning parents, read too much about adults with DID and try to implement that in their children BECAUSE they cannot find the correct help.

 The treatment guidelines for children by the ISSTD is clear that integration in children should be encouraged.
 And i personally fully agree with this! (again in the case of children)

 How did we reach the point, where children seem to get the option to integration, while treatment guidelines clearly say children should be encouraged.
 Yet adults are way to often pushed into integration and the guidelines are unclear.
-The ISSTD guidelines just say that Kluft argues that final fusion is the best outcome. (page 133 and up) But it does not say if ISSTD agrees with Kluft or if they just want the world to know the opinion of Kluft.
+The ISSTD guidelines just say that Kluft argues that final fusion is the best outcome. (page 133 and up) Kluft made this claim in 1993.
+That is when DID was still called MPD.
+That was DSM3.
+We are in DSM5 by now.
+It is very much outdated.
+But it does not say if ISSTD agrees with Kluft or if they just want the world to know the opinion of Kluft from 1993.
 Or what the actual deal is.
 It’s vague on purpose, just as the DSM5 is vague on purpose.
 It means less chance to get it wrong yourself.

 We have a right to be represented by people who have our best interest at heart when it comes to these guidelines, diagnostic manuals and more.
 And we certainly deserve respect, compassion and understanding when you talk about us in your (DSM) back rooms and (ISSTD) conferences.